 The Evening Star candlestick formation unfolds across three consecutive candles, each telling a distinct part of the market story:

-- This candle is small-bodied, often a Doji or Spinning Top, and typically gaps up from the close of the first candle.
-This “star” signifies indecision; buyers attempted to push higher but failed to maintain control, meeting early resistance.
-Its small size reflects the exhaustion of the bullish move.
+This candle is small-bodied, often a Doji or a Spinning Top, reflecting the exhaustion of the bullish move.
+In traditional stock markets, it typically gaps up from the close of the first candle.
+(Pro Note: In continuous 24/5 markets like spot Forex or Crypto, intraday gaps are rare.
+Expect this “star” to open exactly at or very near the prior close).
+Regardless of the market, this candle signifies indecision; buyers attempted to push higher but failed to maintain control, meeting early resistance.

-- This is a large, red candle that opens lower than the previous close and trades decisively downward.
-It must close well into the body of the first candle, ideally below its midpoint (50%).
+This is a large, bearish (red) candle.
+While textbook stock examples look for a “gap down” open, a flat open is the standard in Forex (BabyPips, n.d.).
+What matters most is the follow-through: it must trade decisively downward and close well into the body of the first candle, ideally below its 50% midpoint.
 This aggressive move confirms that sellers have taken command, overwhelming the remaining buyers and validating the bearish reversal.
-The presence of this large red candle is critical.

 3. Key Factors to Identify a Valid Evening Star Pattern

-Identifying a high-probability Evening Star pattern requires checking for strict technical conditions that confirm seller commitment and buyer exhaustion.
-This validation includes closely monitoring key trendlines.
+Identifying a structurally sound Evening Star pattern requires checking for strict technical conditions that confirm seller commitment and buyer exhaustion.
+This validation includes closely monitoring key trendlines and structural levels.

 - Location: The pattern must appear at the peak of a strong uptrend.
 If it forms in a sideways or ranging market, it’s not a valid reversal signal.